Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Hey.
 Good morning, Michael.
 Yeah.
 So, from a seed standpoint, as we look ahead to this new crop year, so firstly commodity prices are largely unchanged from this time last year.
 So, growers are going to look really hard at those decisions.
 We think based on the strong harvest this year, especially on the corn side, that there's likely going to be a little bit of momentum to maybe a few more acres of corn if we were predicting it right now, which for our business that's good from a margin perspective both from nutrients as well as seed and other inputs.
 But that being said, we think overall seed pricing is going to likely be pretty flat to last year just based on the pressure that growers are under based on current commodity prices.

 Now, relative to the dicamba and the Xtend system, we're working very closely with all of our farmer customers.
 Our customers that used the technology last year, now that harvests are out, the reports that they're giving us is that they were very pleased with the weed control, and that yields with the Xtend varieties have come out very strong.
-And so, we clearly see that there's going to be momentum with Xtend Acres (49:58) going into next year.
-We've got a supply plan that we'll be able to serve the growers whatever they decide to choose from a technology standpoint.
+And so, we clearly see that there's going to be momentum with Xtend acres going into next year.
+We've got a supply plan that we'll be able to serve growers whatever they decide to choose from a technology standpoint.

 In terms of application, we've been selling dicamba for decades.
 We continue to custom-apply.
 Of course, we follow all the regulations.
-And so, we think it's a value that we can provide to our growers to have applicators and be ready to apply dicamba on the field that where growers use that technology.
+And so, we think it's a value that we can provide to our growers to have applicators and be ready to apply dicamba on the field where growers use that technology.
 So, we're set up for I think a strong year going into next year across the seed sector.

 Operator